August 5–7 · University of Greenwich · London UK

 Accommodation

-Hotels in Greenwich, Deptford, Canary Wharf; limited campus rooms.
+Hotels in Greenwich, Deptford, Canary Wharf.
 Book early in summer season.

 Open in Google Maps →